Prevention of Pollution and Resource Circulation

 The License Business of Polyester Chemical Recycling Technology

 ITOCHU, Teijin Limited, and JGC Holdings Corporation have established a joint venture company, RePEaT Co., Ltd., to license technology for the chemical recycling of polyester products in January, 2023.
+In FYE 2026, the first licensed factory is scheduled to be completed in China with a capacity of 50,000 tons per year.

 In response to urgent needs to counter global warming, the fiber and textile industry is working on measures, including the establishment of ecosystems for resource recycling, to address issues such as CO2 emissions from manufacturing processes and the mass disposal of used clothing.
 Currently, disposed textile products are used as a heat source (thermal recovery) or as raw materials for the production of other products (material recycling).
 Chemical recycling, however, is a revolutionary method of chemical decomposition for textile recycling that turns used textile products into new textile raw materials.

-RePEaT will license recycling technology by taking advantage of Teijin’s proprietary chemical recycling technology, the expertise of JGC derived from its global engineering business, and ITOCHU’s extensive network of textile industry players.
+RePEaT will license recycling technology by taking advantage of Teijin’s proprietary chemical recycling technology, the expertise of JGC derived from its global engineering business, and our extensive network of textile industry players.
 Customers in Japan and other countries are expected to launch the cost-effective chemical-recycling business for the production of polyester materials.

 In addition, RePEaT will provide consulting services to help customers establish ecosystems that collect used polyester fiber products for reuse as raw materials, thereby contributing to a more sustainable world through recycling.